Dr Vernon Harvey

 Dr Vernon Harvey – Medical Oncologist

-Vernon is retiring at the end of March 2019 after providing over 50 years of tremendous service in medicine.
+Vernon has now retired after providing over 50 years of tremendous service in medicine.

 Dr Vernon Harvey was a consultant medical oncologist at Auckland Hospital from 1984-2016 and has been in private practice since 1992.